-The school has carried out several fundraising events during the school year including Macmillan Coffee Morning and Pakistan floods All money raised from these events was collected and sent to the charities.
+The school has carried out several fundraising events during the school year including Macmillan Coffee Morning and Children in Need.
+All money raised from these events was collected and sent to the charities.
+The school also had a summer fair in July 2024.
+The proceeds from this will be used to purchase more resources for the school.